monking/php-oauth/docs/API.md

 If the authorization fails, "OAuth 2.0 Authorization Framework: Bearer Token Usage" error handling (Section 3.1) should be followed.

 If something goes wrong at the server side an `HTTP/1.1 500 Internal Server Error` should be returned.

+The error should be indicated through the HTTP status code as well as through JSON in the body of the response.
+For example:

+    HTTP/1.1 400 Bad Request
+    Content-Type: application/json

+    {"error":"invalid_request","error_description":"authorization already exists for this client and resource owner"}